rodkamp/cc/readme.md

 ## Running the Examples

-In one terminal window run:
+In one terminal window:
-    start ActiveMQ
+    start ActiveMQ (per ActiveMQ's guide)

 In three terminal windows run the 3 Managers